NielsPeeters96/web-app-from-scratch-2021/README.md

 -  [x]  **Let users fill in the location instead of the Airport Code**.
 More common that you search for `Amsterdam` instead of `AMS`.
 Make that happen.

+-  [x] **Make the detail modal dynamic**.
+It's already dynamic now, but JS is creating a modal for every card, while one modal (that updates based on the data) is enough.

 -  [ ] **Error handling for users.** Give them feedback: are there no flights?
 Did they miss something?
 Did they fill in the wrong airport.
 Maybe the API-key is not working correctly (anymore), and they get an 401.
 Besides that: JS stops running when there is an error.
 When that happens, the app stops working (until you reload).
 Not a good UX imo.

--  [ ] **Make the detail modal dynamic**.
-It's already dynamic now, but JS is creating a modal for every card, while one modal (that updates based on the data) is enough.

 -  [ ] **Let the user choose their currency**.
 It's standard EUR now, but why not make it dynamic.